-Emma Thompson's 'Love Actually' Scene Broke So Many Hearts For This Reason, According To The Actor — VIDEO
+Here's Why THAT 'Love Actually' Scene Broke So Many Hearts, According To Emma Thompson

 From the giant "To me, you are perfect" cue card to Hugh Grant's British Prime Minister dancing down a staircase, 2003's Love Actually is filled with iconic moments.
 But it was that heartbreaking Emma Thompson Love Actually scene that's still giving fans all the feels — even 16 years later.
 You know, the one where Thompson’s character, Karen, realizes that her husband (played by the late Alan Rickman) is having an affair and bought a beautiful necklace for his mistress and only gave poor Karen a CD.
 Then, as Joni Mitchell’s “Both Sides Now” plays in the background, she has a brief breakdown before wiping her tears and returning to her family.

 Well, Thompson knows why the tearfest in her character's bedroom also happens in front of your TV screen every year when the holidays roll around.
 "I think it's just because everybody's been through something like it," the actor explained during a BBC Radio 1 "Movies That Made Me" interview.
 "I think what really gets to them though is the fact that she has to pull herself together.
 It's not that she's upset, that's ten a penny.
 But it's the fact that she has to pull herself together ...
 You have to carry on and just be normal, especially for your children."